 Bonus Tip #1:

-The fewer belongings in your house and garage, the larger your space will look.
+The fewer the belongings in your house and garage, the larger your space will look.
 Consider renting off-site storage for extra belongings while your house is on the market.
 Remember, buyers will also ask to see your garage.
 Stuffing the garage to the rafters will only give buyers the impression that the house is too small for the average family.

 Bonus Tip #2: